Essential Fats and Omegas: All About Omegas

 Fatty acids are the basic building blocks and the main nutritional component of fats.
 The body requires about twenty fatty acids in order to live and operate.
 It can make all but two of these: linolenic and linoleic.
-These two are called “essential fatty acids” because they are essential for life and health.
+These two are called “essential fatty acids” (EFAs) because they are essential fats for life and health.
 However, the human body cannot make these substances; they can be supplied only by food or supplements.
-EFAs occur mostly in seafood and plant foods, with only trace amounts found in meat.
+Essential fats occur mostly in seafood and plant foods, with only trace amounts found in meat.

-Fat Tip #2: It’s essential to eat EFAs
+Fat Tip #1: It’s essential to eat EFAs

-All about omegas.
 The two most important essential fatty acids are linolenic acid (also known as an omega 3 fatty acid) and linoleic acid (also known as an omega 6 fatty acid).
 The omega number describes where the important carbon atom is located on the fat molecule.
-If this atom is third from the end, the fatty acid is known as an omega 3 fatty acid (omega 3 is the last letter of the Greek alphabet and means “end”).
+If this atom is third from the end, the fatty acid is known as an omega 3 fatty acid (omega is the last letter of the Greek alphabet and means “end”).
 If it’s sixth from the end, it’s known as an omega 6 fatty acid (vegetable oils, nuts, and seeds).
 Omega 3 fatty acids especially have a valuable role in reducing the risk of heart disease and building healthy brain cells.
 The standard American diet (SAD) is sadly deficient in omega 3s, found mainly in plant foods (especially canola oil and flax oil, soybeans, and walnuts) and seafood.

-American families need more than a lowfat diet.
+|ESSENTIAL FATTY ACIDS – ESSENTIAL FATS FOR WELL-BEING.
+American families need more than a low-fat diet.
 They need a “right fat diet” that includes essential fatty acids.
 Essential fatty acids benefit the body in the following ways:

-Fat Tip #3: Eat more omega 3s
+Fat Tip #2: Eat more omega 3s

 For more information about omega-3s, check out The Omega-3 Effect by Dr. Bill and Dr. Jim.